 While many of us have just your regular old rescue cat, the Cat Fanciers’ Association does have a breed personality and characteristics chart cat owners can reference.
 Many of us don’t know our cat’s exact lineage/breed, but should you have a purebred cat, that chart could ring true for you.
 But even so, it seems that cats are known to continually defy stereotypes surrounding them.
 Cats will be cats, after all!

 So, for us who don’t know our cat’s exact breed, are there certain personality types that our cats can have?
 We live in a day and age where people often label their own personality types, so I suppose it’s not too unrealistic that cats can have specific personality types, too.
+(For a comprehensive cat breed overview, check out my friend’s site AnimalsA2Z.)

 Dr. Lauren Finka, postdoctoral researcher in animal welfare in Nottingham Trent University’s School of Animal, Rural and Environmental Sciences, has studied cats for many years.
 And a few years ago, she hypothesized and revealed that cats have 5 specific personality types.
 And what’s even more interesting is that just recently she revealed that copy cats are, in fact, a real thing as cats were discovered to copy their owner’s behavior.